 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "TUIfly CFM56 Sets Record With 40,000-Plus Hours On Wing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "TUIfly CFM56 Sets Record With 40,000-Plus Hours On Wing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.